View the iMapInvasives Network's 2022 Annual Report!

-2021 was a big year for the iMapInvasives Network!
-122,876 presence records were submitted by natural resource professionals and community scientists working to protect natural resources and biodiversity from the negative impacts of invasive species across North America.
+2022 was a big year for the iMapInvasives Network!
+Over 98,000 invasive species observations were submitted across North America by natural resource professionals and community scientists working to protect natural resources and biodiversity from the negative impacts of invasive species.

 Why Join the iMapInvasives Network?

-If you'd like to learn more about why your jurisdiction should consider joining the iMapInvasives network, click here (or on the flyer on left) highlighting important information from NatureServe, the organization that hosts the iMapInvasives program and network.
+If you'd like to learn more about why your jurisdiction should consider joining the iMapInvasives network, click here highlighting important information from NatureServe, the organization that hosts the iMapInvasives program and network.

 All functionality funded and developed by the iMapInvasives Partnership is added to the core functionality and then made available to participating jurisdictions.
 The programming for iMapInvasives is designed to facilitate incorporating new jurisdictions.
 There is a one-time programming fee to set up a new jurisdiction.